How Much Does a Thatched Roof Cost?

 A: Grass, reeds, and other natural materials are used to make thatched roofs.

-Water reed combed wheat reed and long straw is the most widely used materials in the UK, while heather, turf, sedge, rye straw, and veldt grass are also employed, especially when historic preservation is a concern.
+Water reed, combed wheat reed, and long straw are the most widely used materials in the UK, while heather, turf, sedge, rye straw, and veldt grass are also employed, especially when historic preservation is a concern.

 Q: How long does a thatch roof last?